Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Search function for invoices and delivery notes

-Repeat invoices for subscriptions
+Recurring invoices for subscriptions

 E-invoice compatibility (ZUGFeRD, XRechnung)

-Global B2B companies require:
+Global B2B companies need:

 Multilingual shop interfaces